FrancescoPeriti/TRoTR/README.md

 # TRoTR: Topic Relatedness of Text Reuse
-This is the official repository for our paper _TRoTR: A Framework for Evaluating the Re-contextualization of Text Reuse_
+This is the official repository for our paper _TRoTR: A Framework for Evaluating the Re-contextualization of Text Reuse_ .

+Below, you will find instructions to reproduce our study.
+Feel free to contact us!

 ## Abstract
 Computational approaches for _detecting_ text reuse do not focus on capturing the change between the original context of the reused text and their _re-contextualization_.
 In this paper, we rely on the notion of topic relatedness and propose a framework called __Topic Relatedness of Text Reuse (TRoTR)__ for evaluating the diachronic change of context in which text is reused. __TRoTR__ includes two NLP tasks: Text Reuse in-Context (TRiC) and Topic variation Ranking across Corpus (TRaC).
 TRiC is designed to evaluate the _topic relatedness_ between a pair of re-contextualizations.
 TRaC is designed to evaluate the overall topic variation within a set of re-contextualizations.
 We also provide a curated __TRoTR__ benchmark of biblical text reuse, human-annotated with topic relatedness.
 The benchmark exhibits a inter-annotator agreement of .811, calculated by average pair-wise correlation on assigned judgments.
 Finally, we evaluate multiple, established Sentence-BERT models on the __TRoTR__ tasks and find that they exhibit greater sensitivity to semantic similarity than topic relatedness.
 Our experiments show that fine-tuning these models can mitigate such a kind of sensitivity.